redxaxder/7DRL2023/plans.md

   - fill up with minor NPCs to get 50 characters
     - this fill out the dance room
     - have have factions
-    - their IRE is fully reset between missions
+    - their SUSPICION is fully reset between missions
     - they are less likely to be the target of major (ie late game) missions
     - they are never involved in connections